Armenians violate ceasefire 143 times throughout the day | News.az

 Armenians violate ceasefire 143 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 143 times throughout the day.
+Military units of the armed forces of Armenia violated ceasefire 143 times throughout the day, using large-caliber machine guns.

-Armenian armed forces, located in Chinari village of Berd region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kokhanebi village of Tovuz region, according to Azerbaijan's Defense Ministry.
+Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber, Paravakar villages of Ijevan region, in Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Gaymagly, Gizilhajili villages of Gazakh region, in Aghdam, Kokhanebi, Munjuglu villages of Tovuz region, Goyali, Zamanly villages and on nameless hills in Gadabay region, Azerbaijan's Defense Ministry reports.

 News.Az